yhala2414/yhala2414/README.md

 - 🧩 Product flows that move people from intent to action
 - 🛠️ Tools that turn repeated friction into reusable workflows
 - ✍️ Documentation systems that help people and AI collaborate
-- ✨ Interesting hackathons with people who care about ideas
+- ✨ Interesting hackathons and builders who care about ideas.

 ---